Vancouver College

-Vancouver College (abbreviated informally to VC) is an independent university-preparatory Catholic school for boys located in the Shaughnessy neighbourhood of Vancouver, British Columbia, Canada.
+Vancouver College (abbreviated informally to VC) is an independent K-12 university-preparatory Catholic school for boys located in the Shaughnessy neighbourhood of Vancouver, British Columbia, Canada.
 Founded in 1922, it is the only independent Catholic all-boys school in British Columbia.
 Despite the school's Catholic denomination, it is open to students of all religions.
+The president is Daryl Weaver.